-Parent Company & consolidated items include the Parent Company, Group eliminations and also parts of the Group's operations undergoing restructuring; BE Group Czech Republic, BE Group Slovakia, BE Group Produktion Eskilstuna and RTS Estonia.
+Parent Company & consolidated items include the Parent Company, Group eliminations and also parts of the Group's operations undergoing restructuring; BE Group Czech Republic, BE Group Slovakia and RTS Estonia.
 The restructuring of these operations are in all essence completed.
+The liquidation of BE Group Produktion Eskilstuna was completed during the year.